duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_8_duckiebot_update.md

 Type in `y` for yes to continue updating.
 If you would like to abort, you can use CTRL-C to stop the update.

 Note: This process will take a while to complete, it is recommended to take a coffee break while executing the command.

-## Update duckiebot container manually {#dt-manualupdate status=beta}

-Instead of automagically updating the container using `dts`, you can also update the container manually using docker commands.